 A Look at the Position of Process Technician

-A process technician will be involved in the manufacturing process at all stages and their job will be to guarantee that all processes, documents, and equipment operation are carried out in adherence to protocol.
+A process technician will be involved in the manufacturing process at all stages and their job will be to guarantee that all processes, documents, and equipment operations are carried out in adherence to protocol.
 As a process technician, you will be involved in all of the different stages of manufacturing, whether it’s an industrial plant or a pharmaceutical/medical device setting.
 In fact, you can often find a process technician in clean room environments.

 A Closer Look at the Role

-As we mentioned before, the process technician will be involved in all stages, ensuring that the job is done right from beginning to end.
+As we mentioned before, the process technician will be involved in all stages, ensuring that the job is done right from the beginning to end.
 The role will require a decent working knowledge of the process and with that being the case, quite a bit of responsibility and trust is endowed to those who ARE in these roles.
 If any deviation is made from the standard practice, entire production lines could be altered or batches could be destroyed, costing the company a ton of money in the process.
 You need to be careful, you need to be thorough, and you need to be ready to accept the responsibility.

 Data Gathering Responsibilities